mnielsen/finding_scenius/finding_scenius.md

   talent.
 More important, to my mind, is that there there's no democracy of...

+**Do you need some selection process for quality?** Yes, a ruthless one.
+Ideally, one that will concentrate the best people in the same locations, but at the same time not dissuade them from being friendly with one another, and supporting one another.

+**The right types of failure are encouraged:** Some types of failure are punished, while others are rewarded.
+When a scene is still small, people know each other.
+They know when someone is a foolish dreamer with low standards, and when someone is a smart dreamer who holds themself to high standards.
+The latter will be forgiven and perhaps even celebrated when they come up short, if much was learnt through the failure.

+**I there really anything at all to the notion of scenius?** Even the term sounds kind of vague and wishy-washy.
+It also has the problem that for most people it's not very concrete.
+They've never had the experience.
+They don't know what it feels like to be inside a fantastic scene.
+Richard Feynman's story of running into Max Delbruck(?), and why he stayed at Caltech.

 **Advantage of being high prestige:** An advantage of being high prestige is that also attracts many very smart, very determined people will be interested in participating.
 The problem is that those people